 - Giveaways.
 The same as with book swag, giveaways don’t really have a proven correlation to book sales. (though there is a good argument that it gets people reading and talking and therefore could affect sales in that sense, but there are a lot of ifs and maybes involved in there).

 - Literally anything else.
 Vacations.
 Gifts for friends.
-Fun entertainment-type things.
+Shopping in general.
+Fun entertainment-type things including going out to eat.
 Fancy stationary (it gets expensive!).

 Okay, so now that you have your list (with small tweaks to fit your own lifestyle).
 Make a spreadsheet and add your monthly expenses beside each of them.
 My suggestion is that you add a little padding for incidentals (I call mine, misc/emergency funds)